graphprotocol/ipfs-mgm/README.md

 ## TODO:

 - [ ] Implement async calls by creating a worker queue in batches
+- [ ] Check for exisging IPFS files on destination to not try to sync twice.
+It's not critical due to IPFS immutability but critical to decrease the load
+- [ ] Control the sync batches with a pause between them to decrease the load on destination
-- [ ] Add directory support for sync operation
+- [x] Add directory support for sync operation